opauloh/advanced-react-patterns/README.md

-intentional, first because we are not actually breaking the rule because we know that `process.env.NODE_ENV` will never change in the lifetime of the application, second because this way we are eliminating code and making our component performance better on production by eliminating dead code this hook call will never be on production
+intentional, first because we are not actually breaking the rule because we know that `process.env.NODE_ENV` will never change in the lifetime of the application, second because this way we are eliminating code and making our component performance better on production by eliminating dead code this hooks functions will never be on production thanks to code minification

 **command line to quick test build:** `yarn build && npx serve -s build`